YashiBindal/jsTraining/README.md

 # Hands-on-Labs

-# Day 1: Code in Day1Calculator Project
+# Day 1:

+-Code in Day1Calculator Project

 Create a Calculator using JavaScript like Calculator Desktop application on Windows Machine.

-# Day 2: Code in Day 2 Folder
+# Day 2:

+-Code in Day 2 Folder

 -Create a String Object with multiple statements in it.
 Minimum 10 statements.
 The result should be shown on UI.
 The string must be accepted from the UI. e.g james bond is a mi 16 spy works for her majesty's govt.